AriFordsham/GHCWiki/commentary/rts/scheduler.md

 Haskell threads are much lighter-weight (at least 100x) than OS threads.

-When running on an SMP, we use a fixed number of OS threads for running Haskell code, typically chosen to be the the same as the number of CPU cores in the machine.
-There may be more than this number of OS threads in the runtime, but only this number will be executing Haskell code at any one time.
+When running on an SMP, we begin by creating the number of OS threads specified by the `+RTS -N` option, although during the course of running the program more OS threads might be created in order to continue running Haskell code while foreign calls execute.
+Spare OS threads are kept in a pool attached to each `Capability` (see [\#Capabilities](commentary/rts/scheduler#capabilities)).

 The RTS provides a platform-independent abstraction layer for OS